Salah856/AWS_WhitePapers_Summary/Security AWS CloudHSM.md

 - AWS CloudHSM delivers fully managed HSMs in the AWS Cloud, which allows you to add secure, validated key storage and high-performance crypto acceleration to your AWS applications.
 - CloudHSM offers you the option of single-tenant access and control over your HSMs.
 - CloudHSM is based on Federal Information Processing Standards (FIPS) 140-2 Level 3 validated hardware.
+- CloudHSM delivers fully managed HSMs in the AWS Cloud.
+CloudHSM delivers all the benefits of traditional HSMs including secure generation, storage, and management of cryptographic keys used for data encryption that are controlled and accessible only by you.
+-